 Over time the Julian Calendar became out of sync with the seasons.
 This was because the calculations for the length of the Julian Calendar did not compensate for the amount of time in a day it gained after each leap year and ended up gaining a day about every 134 years or about three days every four centuries.
 So the dates of the solstices and equinoxes, and therefore seasons, were once again shifting albeit at a much slower rate than the Roman Calendar.

 This problem with the shifting dates was corrected by Pope Gregory XIII, in what was called the Gregorian reform, in 1582 AD (2335 AUC).
 It adjusted the length of days in a year from 365.25 days to 365.2425 days (a 0.002% change).
 This began the Gregorian calendar which replaced the Julian calendar as the civil calendar in almost all countries which formerly used it.
-The motivation for the adjustment was to bring the marked date of the vernal equinox, which determined the celebration of Easter, back to the time of the year the First Council of Nicaea had agreed upon in 325 AD (1078 AUC), 1257 years before, and be designed to prevent future drift.
+The motivation for the adjustment was to bring the marked date of the vernal equinox, which determined the celebration of Easter (the first Sunday after the first full moon occurring on or after the vernal equinox), back to the calendar date the First Council of Nicaea had agreed upon in 325 AD (1078 AUC), 1257 years before, and be designed to prevent future drift.
 This allowed for a more consistent and accurate scheduling of the feast of Easter.